warpdesign/pcx-js/README.md

     // An array buffer is a simple binary buffer let buffer = e.target.result;

-    // To access it we simple create a TypedArray view let byteView = new Uint8Array(e.target.result);
+    // To access it we simply create a TypedArray view let byteView = new Uint8Array(e.target.result);

     // now we may read/write on the buffer using the typedArray: